-HIMS 321N QUALITY MANAGEMENT
+HIMS 320N QUALITY MANAGEMENT

 Theoretical and pragmatic issues related to quality management, utilization review, and risk management are addressed along with laws that affect them.
 The responsibilities of the governing board, medical staff, as well as other health care personnel in relation to quality management and improvement are examined.
 Requirements of accrediting and licensing agencies relating to quality management are presented.
 Throughout this course students will concentrate on areas related to JCAHO's emphasis on continuous quality improvement and the modified process of monitoring and evaluation.
 This course will identify quality/performance improvement methods and techniques for healthcare professionals.
-Interpretation of data appropriate to user needs and presentation of information will be covered.
-This course will identify common data collection tools, data types, charts, and graphic displays.
+Interpretation of data appropriate to user needs and presentation of information will is covered.
+This course will identify common data collection tools, data types, charts and graphic displays.
+This will include the design and creation of presentations using software.
 Topics also include financial, personnel, and vendor relationship management.
-Students will complete assignments related to the theoretical and pragmatic issues related to quality management, utilization review, and risk management and requirements of accrediting and licensing agencies.
-(Prerequisites: HIMS 111 & 120)
+(Prerequisites: HIMS 110N & 120N)

-HIMS 321LN QUALITY MANAGEMENT LAB
+HIMS 320LN QUALITY MANAGEMENT LAB